 |SOC 300||Social Research Methods 1,2||4|

-If a student successfully completes PS 371 Research Methodology of Political Science or PSY 240 Introduction to Behavioral Research I/PSY 241 Introduction to Behavioral Research I Lab with a ‘C-‘ or better, the SOC 300 Social Research Methods requirement will be waived, but three (3) additional hours of sociology are required at the 300 or 400 level.
-PSY 230 Introduction to Psychological Research can not be used as a substitute for SOC 300 Social Research Methods.
+If a student successfully completes PS 371 Research Methodology of Political Science or PSY 230 Introduction to Psychological Research/ with a ‘C-‘ or better, the SOC 300 Social Research Methods requirement will be waived, but three (3) additional hours of sociology are required at the 300 or 400 level.